Overview of Autonomous Databases

 - Tuning the database

-Autonomous Database can be used for free as part of Oracle Cloud Infrastructure's suite of Always Free resources.
+Autonomous Database can be used without charge as part of Oracle Cloud Infrastructure's suite of Always Free resources.
 Users of both paid and free Oracle Cloud Infrastructure accounts have access to two Always Free instances of Autonomous Database.
 Always Free Autonomous Databases have a fixed 8 GB of memory, 20 GB of storage, 1 OCPU, and can be configured for either Autonomous Transaction Processing or Autonomous Data Warehouse workloads.

 For information on regional availability of Always Free Autonomous Database, see the "Always Free Cloud Services" section of Data Regions for Platform and Infrastructure Services.